 Communicating a more valuable message, accurately and consistently, throughout the entire go-to-market lifecycle.

 Why?
-Because your buyer and user expectations are set right from moment one, through the information they hear or see (and interpret) in your messaging.
+Because you set your buyer and user expectations from moment one, through the information they hear or see (and interpret) in your content.

-- If it’s too fuzzy, or undifferentiated, then you’ve failed to communicate value.
+- If it’s too fuzzy, or undifferentiated, then you’ve failed to communicate expected value.